 7. What treatment is needed?

 Emergency referral for intubation or tracheotomy under general anaesthetic.
-Allow the child to hold his head in any position that he prefers.
+Allow the child to hold their head in any position that they prefer.
 Start intravenous antibiotics.

 Case study 3